mehradsadeghi/laravel-filter-querystring/README.md

 When the number of parameters starts to grow, The number of these kind of `if` statements also grows and your code gets huge and hard to maintain.

-Also it's against the Open/Closed principal of SOLID principals, Because when you have a new parameter, You need to get into your existing code and add a new logic (which may breaks the existing implementations).
+Also it's against the Open/Closed principal of SOLID principles, Because when you have a new parameter, You need to get into your existing code and add a new logic (which may breaks the existing implementations).

 So we have to design a way to make our filters logics separated from each other and apply them into the final query, which is the whole idea behind this package.